elugens/hello-javascript/docs/general-javascript-questions/code-quality/polyfills-and-transpilers.md

 :::note

 Before 2020, JavaScript did not have a nullish coalescing operator (??).
-In order to make it work we needed a piece of software to convert it into workable code for older browsers.
+We needed a piece of software to convert it into workable code for older browsers to do work.

 :::